Typhoon Mawar flips cars, cuts power on Guam as scope of damage emerges in US Pacific territory

 Peak winds at the weather service’s Guam office reached 105 mph (169 kph), but the office later lost its wind sensors, Aydlett said.
 The building was vibrating with a “constant, low rumbling,” and its doors and windows were shaking, he said.

 “We have the peak conditions going on for a couple more hours.
-I think thrashing is the word I would use,” he said by phone.
+I think thrashing is the word I would use,” he said by phone overnight.
 “There are trees everywhere at this point.
 Daylight tomorrow is really going to be a shock to a lot of people.”

-In Tumon, on the island’s northeastern shore, powerful winds tore a granite countertop from a hotel’s outdoor bar and tossed it four feet in the air.
+In Tumon, on the island’s northeastern shore, winds tore a granite countertop from a hotel’s outdoor bar and tossed it 4 feet (about a meter) in the air.
 Guests scrambled to stack chairs against hotel doors being blown in from the gusts as windows buckled and creaked.

 Tinian and Saipan, in the Northern Marianas, were under tropical storm warnings.
 Some people in those areas have been living in temporary shelters or tents since Category 5 Super Typhoon Yutu in 2018.